kdlong/SMP_18_001_CWR/firstReading.md

 Can you choose the one with the highest value of m(jj) and compare to your results in this case?

+**ADDRESSED: Studies were made of such optimizations when the analysis was first developed.
+The number of events with multiple pairs of jets with mjj > 100 **

 Same questions to the Higgs signal selection.

 L231 : could you explain why both components are excluded from the nonprompt estimation?

+**ANSERED: Because the nonprompt estimate is designed for non-isolated backgrounds, e.g., leptons from hadronic decays.
+Z$\gamma$ backgrounds arise primarily from photon conversions, which is well-modeled by simulation and is not the focus of the tight to loose estimation.

 L276 : add a reference for the FxFx algorithm (e.g doi:10.1007/JHEP12(2012)061)

 L406 and Figure 6. : There are two definitions of s_H.
 One is "the fraction of the contribution from the triplets to the W bosons" (L.406) and the other is "the vacuum expectation value ratio"(Figure 6.)
 If the two definitions are identical in GM model, then it woud be better to describe clear definition around L.406 and then Figure 6 doesn't need to define it again.